 Arrive Tel Aviv

 - The beginning of your journey in the Holy Land

-- Upon arrival, you will meet our representative and be transferred to your hotel in Tel Aviv
+- Upon arrival, clear customs and make your way to your hotel in Tel Aviv

 Tel Aviv - Sea of Galilee - Tiberias (B)